rhcarvalho/chained-builds-ex/README.md

-# python-static-ex
+# chained-builds-ex

-Test app for Python on OpenShift v3, serving static files for simplicity.
+Test app for chained builds on OpenShift v3.
-Meant to exercise chaining builds.